Argyraspides/Hermes/README.md

 ### Step 3 (Optional -- Reccommended): JetBrains Rider Setup
 Simply download [JetBrains Rider](https://www.jetbrains.com/rider/download) and open up the Godot cloned repo.
 That's it.
 JetBrains has a [baked-in plugin for Godot development](https://www.jetbrains.com/help/rider/Godot.html#running-and-debugging) which should get you up and running right out of the box with debugging support.

+### Step 4: Download the Earth asset pack
+Go to the releases tab and download the asset pack for Earth.
+Follow the instructions there.